What to do while you wait for the COVID-19 vaccine

 You'll ease the strain on healthcare organizations.
 This year, of all years, there is a tremendous societal benefit in getting your flu shot.
 You will help reduce the number of people who need medical attention and hospitalization for those contracting the flu.

 An initial supply of the COVID-19 vaccine arrived at Gundersen Health System on Dec.
 21, with priority given to frontline healthcare workers and long-term care residents.
-As soon as supply is available to everyone in the coming months, Gundersen will send a vaccination appointment request through MyChart, our secure patient portal.
+As soon as supply is available to everyone in the coming months, Gundersen will send a vaccination appointment request through MyChart, our secure patient portal, and notify you by mail.
 Streamline the vaccination scheduling process by registering now for MyChart, if you don't already have an account.

 Learn more about the COVID-19 vaccine.